pyiron/pyiron/docs/source/installation.rst

 On the conda-forge channel we provide the LAMMPS executable for both serial execution and parallel execution using the message passing interface(MPI) as well as python bindings for both serial and parallel execution.
 The LAMMPS version on the pyiron channel is for native windows installations only and it is limited to serial execution and does not support Python bindings.
 We therefore highly recommend using the Linux subsystem for Windows rather than the native Windows installation.

-S/PHI/nX for density functional theory
+S/PHI/nX for Density Functional Theory
 --------------------------------------
 The `S/PHI/nX <https://sxrepo.mpie.de>`_ DFT code is an open-source DFT code developed in close collaboration with the pyiron developers, therefore it is the recommended DFT code to be used with pyiron.
 The applications of S/PHI/nX range from constrained magnetic calculation to charged defects which makes it suitable for ab initio thermodynamics and beyond.
 The S/PHI/nX DFT codes is only available on Linux therefore we recommend Windows users to use the Windows subsystem for Linux and Mac Os X users to use a virtual machine.